-When we in Britain think of jungle, we think of tropical rainforest – like the Amazon, or Burma, or the Congo, or . . . well, Darkest Africa in general.
+When we in England think of jungle, we think of tropical rainforest – like the Amazon, or Burma, or the Congo, or . . . well, Darkest Africa in general.
 Impenetrable, humid, dripping – towering buttressed trees – hanging, tangling, strangling lianas – army ants, poison frogs, birds of paradise, pigmy hippopotami.

 All true – but not the whole story.

 ‘Jungle’ is originally an Indian word.
 In Sanskrit – the Latin of the Indian Sub-continent – jangala means arid, sparsely treed and uncultivated land.
 According to Sir Henry Yule’s indispensible and exhaustive ‘Hobson-Jobson: A glossary of colloquial Anglo-Indian words and phrases, and of kindred terms, etymological, historical, geographical and discursive‘, (1886):

 ‘The native word means in strictness only waste, uncultivated ground; then, such ground covered with shrubs, trees or long grass; and thence again the Anglo-Indian application is to forest, or other wild growth, rather than to the fact that it is not cultivated’.